JoSimon05/YT-AdBlock_by_Jo/README.md

 <br>

 ## Keyboard Shortcuts for YouTube player
-> For security reasons, you need to move the focus away from the video player to use keyboard shortcuts.
+> For security reasons, you need to move the focus away from the video player to use all keyboard shortcuts.

 - Space / K &nbsp; &#10230; &nbsp; play/pause
 - M &nbsp; &#10230; &nbsp; mute/unmute